limansky/limansky_me/drafts/2015-11-03-getting-started-with-shapeless.md

 ```

 Ok, but how does it related to serialization problem?
 Since HList is strong
-typed we can convert a class into HList, do some transformations and convert it
+typed and ordered we can convert a class into HList, do some transformations and convert it
-back or to another class.
-For example class `case class Foo(a: String, b: Int)`
+back.
+Or, we can convert it to another class.
+For example class `case class
-can be represented as `String::Int::HNil`.
-And you don't need to write this
+Foo(a: String, b: Int)` can be represented as `String::Int::HNil` (we can say
+what Foo is *isomorphic* to String::Int::HNil).
+You don't need to write this
 converters yourself.
 Shapeless provides class `Generic[T]` to perform these
 transformations.